dustinboston/js-globals-json/README.md

 ### `parameters`

-An array of `ObjectProperty` objects that represent function/method parameters.
+An array of `Ast` objects that represent function/method parameters.

 ### `text`